 Regulating screws.
 These allow the flutist to make basic adjustments to the flute mechanism, decreasing the need for professional attention.
 The flute should have four or five regulating screws; flutes with more than five screws have a tendency to go out of adjustment too easily.
 Handmade flutes do not normally have regulating screws.

 Pitch standard.
-A series of conferences in the first half of this century raised the international standard pitch from A=435 vibrations per second, to A=440.
+A series of conferences in the first half of the twentieth century raised the international standard pitch from A=435 vibrations per second to A=440.
 This was accomplished in the United States and England in 1920 and in continental Europe in 1939—with the exception of France, which kept the previous standard.
 This means that flutes made in those areas before the dates given will be tuned slightly below today’s standard pitch and are therefore less useful in group playing (unless modified by a competent repair shop).
 The same applies to French flutes played outside of France.

 Revised scale.
 The completely new acoustic proportions that the flute required because of the pitch change discussed above were introduced into flute manufacture only in the 1970s—and by some companies, even later.
 (Flutes made during the transition period were more-or-less jury-rigged affairs.)
 The difference shows up in improved internal tuning, evenness of tone, and better responsiveness when playing at concert pitch.